go-graphite/go-carbon/README.md

 * common: Requires Go 1.8 or newer
 * common: Logging refactored.
 Format changed to structured JSON.
 Added support of multiple logging handlers with separate output, level and encoding
 * dump/restore: New dump format.
 Added `go-carbon -cat filename` command for printing dump to console.
 New version of go-carbon can read old dump
+* dump/restore: [fix] go-carbon can not stop after dump (with enabled dump and carbonserver)
 * carbonserver: [feature] IdleTimeout is now configurable in carbonserver part
 * carbonserver: [feature] support /render query cache (query-cache-\* options in config file)
 * carbonserver: [feature] support /metrics/find cache (find-cache-\* option in config file)